 A buyer who currently owns a home in which they have significant equity can take advantage of this by committing to more earnest money or a larger down payment.
 As you can see, there are great positives for both buyers and sellers when it comes to home equity.

-Team Sztanyo is Your Help in Understanding Home Equity and Other Real Estate Terms in Cincinnati
+Team Sztanyo is Your Help in Understanding Home Equity and Other Real Estate Terms in Greater Cincinnati Area

 If you’re confused by what home equity, appraised value, market value, or other real estate terms mean for your home purchase or sale, contact us today at (513) 813-6293!